Counter-intelligence and counter-terrorism organizations: Belgium

-The Prime Minister has direct responsibility for counter-terrorism, with the Council of Ministers setting strategic policy.
+The Prime Minister has direct responsibility for counterterrorism, with the Council of Ministers setting strategic policy.
 A Ministerial Committee on Intelligence and Security works out detailed policies.
 Belgium, with due regard to domestic concern about sovereignty, takes a leadership role in European cooperation on terrorism.

 Principally, counter terrorism is seen as a police responsibility, coordinated principally by the Ministry of the Interior, with some work in the Ministry of Justice.
 Either the police or a federal magistrate do investigations.

 Foreign intelligence on terrorist threats

 The Ministry of Justice controls the civilian intelligence agency, the State Security and General Intelligence Service, which may call on the military intelligence service under specific and limited circumstances.

 Measures to interfere with terrorist organizations

 Two organizations are responsible for investigating and preventing the financing of terrorism.
 The Financial Information Processing Unit, an independent agency supervised by the Finance and Justice Ministries, collects and analyzes financial data about possible terrorist linkages.
 The Treasury, part of the Federal Public Finance Department, is responsible for freezing assets belonging to terrorists.
 In addition, Belgium is a member of the international Financial Action Task Force on Money Laundering, a 31-country organization formed by the G-7 in 1989 to combat money laundering.